-Requests for Data Protection (subject access requests) should be dealt with within 40 calendar days.
-From 25 May 2018 the timescale will be 1 calendar month.
+Requests for Data Protection (subject access requests) should be dealt with within 1 calendar month.

 Requests for pupil education records should be dealt with within 15 school days.

 4 Delegated responsibilities

 Overall responsibility for ensuring that the School meets the statutory requirements of the FoIA, EIR and DPA lies with the Governors and the Chair of Governors has overall responsibility for information management issues.
 They have delegated the day-to-day responsibility of implementation to the Head teacher.